Aliases for CLCN3 Gene

 GeneCards Summary for CLCN3 Gene

 CLCN3 (Chloride Voltage-Gated Channel 3) is a Protein Coding gene.
-Diseases associated with CLCN3 include Cystic Fibrosis.
-Among its related pathways are Activation of cAMP-Dependent PKA and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with CLCN3 include Dent Disease 1 and Cystic Fibrosis.
+Among its related pathways are Neuroscience and Activation of cAMP-Dependent PKA.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ion channel activity.
 An important paralog of this gene is CLCN5.

 UniProtKB/Swiss-Prot Summary for CLCN3 Gene